 - Don't remove the skin before baking.
 While I don't recommend eating the salmon skin, it will peel away from the flesh of the fish very easily after the salmon is baked.
 So there is no need to try to remove it before!
 The skin will also help to hold in moisture while the fish bakes.

 - Feel free to switch up the veggies.
-If you’re family isn’t feeling bok choy, try broccoli, asparagus, cauliflower or even cabbage!
-Bok choy works well with Asian flavors, but so do most other veggies!
+If your family isn't feeling bok choy, try broccoli, asparagus, cauliflower, or even cabbage!

 Other easy family dinners you'll love: